rshanfl2020/pastaslots-docs/README.md

 **Contact Us**

-If you have any questions regarding privacy while using the Application, or have questions about the practices, please contact the Service Provider via email at rshanfl2020@gmail.com.
+If you have any questions regarding privacy while using the Application, or have questions about the practices, please contact the Service Provider.